 While ordinary tourist travels are heavily restricted due to COVID-19, business travels to Denmark are allowed to some extent.
 As there are different restrictions for different geographies, State of Green may or may not welcome your delegation to Denmark.
-We will handle each request with great attention to the present COVID-19 situation and the official guidelines regarding “open countries” and “quarantine countries”.
+We will handle each request with great attention to the COVID-19 situation and the official rules and guidelines.
 We reserve the right to postpone or cancel delegation visits at any given time, with regard to the COVID-19 situation.

-We encourage international stakeholders to explore our digital offerings, including virtual meetings with relevant Danish partners – hosted by a State of Green employee.
+We highly encourage international stakeholders to explore our digital offerings, including virtual meetings with relevant Danish partners – hosted by a State of Green employee.
 Visit GREEN TALKS and Green Insights for more information.